Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Andrei Sakharov fights for human rights.
+In this story, Joe Lippo fixes a plane in flight.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “Why was Andrei respected by the Russian government at first?”
+For example, “How might Scott and Jim have avoided trouble in the first place?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “How do Andrei’s heroics compare with Lech Walesa’s, ‘the Polish champion’?
-Write a comparison and contrast of these two men.”
+For example, “Imagine that you are in a situation like Scott’s.
+Write a solution to your drama that is different from the one in the story.”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8